 What does this longing for assurance look like in practice?

-Any situation that would take you away from your loved ones causes terror.
+A very common sign of abandonment issues is experiencing terror when presented with any situation that would take you away from your loved ones.
 You always imagine the worst-case scenario.
-You believe harm will befall them and separate them from you, or they would leave you on their own.
+You might believe harm will befall them and separate them from you, or that they would leave you on their own.

 If your partner is heading out with friends, you imagine them meeting a new love and leaving you.
 Whenever you are not by your partner’s side, you are convinced that they are cheating.
-You are obsessed with checking on them.
-You are incapacitated by the belief that they do not love you enough.
+You are obsessed with checking on them, incapacitated by the belief that they do not love you enough.
 You cannot function due to the fear of being left by your partner.